p0ntan/jsramverk-train-controller/README.md

 bash setup_app.bash
 ```

-A a .env file is needed in the /backend folder with API-key, see *.env.example* for structure.
+An .env file is needed in the /backend folder with API-key, see *.env.example* for structure.

-When developing this repo both the backend and frontend locally needs to be started locally.
+When developing, both, the backend and frontend, need to be started locally.
 This will run backend and frontend in the development environment, which won't effect the database used in the deployed application.
 When starting frontend in development the URL 'localhost:1337' is used to fetch data, where backend then uses it's own database 'development' in the Atlas Cloud.

 ```
 # Run backend from /backend folder